jaypatel35/Data-Science-Practicum---2/README.md

 ### Step 4: Generating Cooking Instructions with a Transformer Model

-The final and most ambitious stage was to build a model capable of writing complete, coherent cooking instructions from scratch.
+My final and most ambitious stage was to build a model capable of writing complete, coherent cooking instructions from scratch.

 *   **Model Architecture:** I implemented a **sequence-to-sequence Transformer**, a state-of-the-art neural network architecture for NLP tasks.
 The model's input was a formatted string containing a recipe's ingredients and its target nutritional profile, and its output was the step-by-step instructions.